plone/training/docs/mastering-plone/api.md

 (api-portal-tools-label)=

-## portal tools
+## Portal tools

-Some parts of Plone are very complex modules in themselves (e.g. the versioning machinery of {py:mod}`Products.CMFEditions`).
+Some parts of Plone are very complex modules in themselves (for example, the versioning machinery of {py:mod}`Products.CMFEditions`).
 Most of them have an API of themselves that you will have to look up when you need to implement a feature that is not covered by {py:mod}`plone.api`.

 Here are a few examples:

-portal_catalog
+`portal_catalog`

 : {py:meth}`unrestrictedSearchResults()` returns search results without checking if the current user has the permission to access the objects.

 : {py:meth}`uniqueValuesFor()` returns all entries in an index

-portal_setup
+`portal_setup`

 : {py:meth}`runAllExportSteps()` generates a tarball containing artifacts from all export steps.

-Products.CMFPlone.utils
+`Products.CMFPlone.utils`

 : {py:meth}`is_product_installed()` checks if a product is installed.

-Usually the best way to learn about the API of a tool is to look in the {file}`interfaces.py` in the respective package and read the `docstrings`.
+Usually the best way to learn about the API of a tool is to look in the {file}`interfaces.py` in the respective package and read the docstrings.
 But sometimes the only way to figure out which features a tool offers is to read its code.

 To use a tool, you usually first get the tool with {py:mod}`plone.api` and then invoke the method.